dlenski/github-lockify/README.md

                         Lock-reason to apply (default resolved)

 Authentication:
-  Not required for a dry-run, but required to actually lock issues.
+  Not required for a dry-run (except on a private repo), but required to actually lock issues.

-  -u USER, --user USER  GitHub username (default is same as repository owner) -t TOKEN, --token TOKEN
+  -t TOKEN, --token TOKEN
                         GitHub personal access token with repo scope (see https://github.com/settings/tokens).